Kylix-Finance/kylix-finance-substrate/README.md

-# PolyLend Finance - The cross-chain Lending pallet
+# Kylix Finance - The cross-chain Lending Dapp
-### PolyLend is a lending POC that implements AAVE functionalities in a substrate Dapp for cross-chain assets
+### Kylix is a substrate Lending Dapp that implements Compound V2 lending functionalities for cross-chain assets

 [<img alt="github" src="https://img.shields.io/badge/github-davassi/davassi?style=for-the-badge&labelColor=555555&logo=github" height="20">](https://github.com/davassi/polkalend-finance/)
 [![unsafe forbidden](https://img.shields.io/badge/unsafe-forbidden-success.svg)](https://github.com/rust-secure-code/safety-dance/)
 [![panic forbidden](https://img.shields.io/badge/panic-forbidden-success.svg)](https://github.com/dtolnay/no-panic)
 [![Project Status: Active – The project has reached a kind of usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-PolkaLend Finance is a non-custodial substrate Dapp that allows users to participate as depositors or borrowers, allowing them to lend and borrow assets on Polkadot.
-Borrowers can leverage their assets in an overcollateralised manner, while depositors can provide liquidity and earn interest as a stable passive income.
+Kylix Finance is a non-custodial substrate Dapp that allows users to participate as depositors or borrowers, allowing them to lend and borrow assets on Polkadot.
+Borrowers can leverage their assets in an over-collateralised manner, while depositors can provide liquidity and earn interest as a stable passive income.

-:warning: It is **not a production-ready substrate node**, but a POC built for learning purposes.
+:warning: It is **not a production-ready substrate node**, but it is still a proof of concept, built for testing purposes.
 It is discouraged to use this code 'as-is' in a production runtime.

 ## User Flow